 |Launch the default app for a file||Learn how to launch the default app for a file.|

 |Handle file activation||Learn how to register your app to become the default handler for a certain file type.|

 See other topics related to launching an app below.

 |Continue user activity, even across devices||Reengage users with your app, even across devices, by launching your app where the user left off.|

 |Auto-launching with AutoPlay||You can use AutoPlay to provide your app as an option when a user connects a device to their PC.
 This includes non-volume devices such as a camera or media player, or volume devices such as a USB thumb drive, SD card, or DVD.|

 |Reserved file and URI scheme names||This topic lists the reserved file and URI scheme names that are not available to your app.|

-The App services section describes how to integrate app services into your UWP app to allow the sharing of data and functionality across apps.
+The App services and extensions section describes how to integrate app services into your UWP app to allow the sharing of data and functionality across apps.